Beating the Winter Blues: The Power of Serotonin-Boosting Foods

 Place 3/4 cup rice in each bowl.
 Divide and top with salmon, sliced avocado, cucumber/carrots, and a drizzle of sriracha, if desired.

-If you’re looking for research-based one-one-one nutrition counseling, Hebrew SeniorLife offers an outpatient nutrition counseling program at Hebrew Rehabilitation Center in Boston and Dedham.
+Whether you want to try boosting your mood through changes in your diet, or you’d like help managing the nutrition requirements of a chronic condition, Hebrew SeniorLife can help.
+We offer a research-based one-on-one outpatient nutrition counseling program at Hebrew Rehabilitation Center in Boston and Dedham.
 Schedule your individualized session with a registered dietitian by calling 617-363-8539.

 Blog Topics